ShackStudios/Chat-Analyzer-using-WhatsApp-Data-Visualization/README.md

 # Chat Analyzer using WhatsApp Data Visualization

 **Description**
-WhatsApp Chat Analyzer is a tool that provides insights into WhatsApp chat files.
+ Chat Analyzer using WhatsApp Data Visualization is a tool that provides insights into WhatsApp chat files.
 It allows users to upload chat exports and analyze key metrics such as:

 - Total messages, words, media, and links shared.
 - Busiest users in the group.